oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 3. Provide name of the DB System and select compartment.

-   Provide DB System name as "zdm-target-db" and ensure you have selected correct compartment for the DB system.
+   Provide DB System name as **zdm-target-db** and ensure you have selected correct compartment for the DB system.

    ![Image showing the updated DB system name](./images/db-system-name.png)